 Stock that will be subject to different acceleration provisions related to VMware achieving certain performance benchmarks than those applicable to the original EMC Restricted Stock award.
 Specifically with regard to restricted stock, VMware Restricted Stock granted in exchange for EMC Restricted Stock originally granted between May 17, 2005 and March 6, 2006, which you may know as an LTIP 1 grant, will not fully accelerate if VMware Revenue (as defined in the applicable restricted stock agreement) is equal to \$1 billion and VMware EBITDA (as defined in the applicable restricted stock agreement) is equal to \$300 million at the end of any fiscal year, but rather, if those goals are met for VMware's 2007 fiscal year, such grants will accelerate monthly in equal amounts such that all such grants will be not be subject to restrictions on December 31, 2008.
 Also, VMware Restricted Stock granted in exchange for EMC Restricted Stock originally granted between June 6, 2006 and October 26, 2006, which you may know as an LTIP 2 grant, will not be subject to acceleration of an additional 10% of shares subject to such grant if at the end of any VMware fiscal year VMware Revenue (as defined in the applicable restricted stock agreement) is equal to \$1 billion and VMware EBITDA (as defined in the applicable restricted stock agreement) is equal to \$300 million, but will continue to be subject to the other acceleration terms of the applicable restricted stock agreement.
-VMware Restricted Stock granted in exchange for EMC Restricted Stock other than LTIP 1 and LTIP 2 grants will not be subject to new or different acceleration terms.
-Except as described above, the VMware Options and VMware Restricted Stock you receive in the exchange will continue to be subject to the terms of the original EMC option or restricted stock agreement under which they were granted except that, unless the context may otherwise require, references to "EMC" in the applicable award agreement shall instead be deemed to be references to "VMware."
+VMware Restricted Stock granted in exchange for EMC Restricted Stock of the VMware Options and VMware Restricted Stock you receive in the exchange will continue to be subject to the terms of the original EMC option or restricted stock agreement under which they were granted except that, unless the context may otherwise require, references to "EMC" in the applicable award agreement shall instead be deemed to be references to "VMware."